dshafik/bag/docs/why.md

 ## Collections

-Bag uses Laravel Collections as the basis for its Collection classes, and supports them wherever Collections are used, however `Bag\Collection` is an immutable-safe variant that we recommend using whenever possible.
-Read more about [Collections](collections).
+Bag uses Laravel Collections as the basis for its [Collection](collections) classes, and supports them wherever Collections are used, however `Bag\Collection` is an immutable-safe variant that we recommend using whenever possible.

 spatie/laravel-data v3 uses a custom `DataCollection` class that is not based on Laravel collections and lacks many Collection features. v4 uses Laravel Collections, although it still has [custom collection classes](https://spatie.be/docs/laravel-data/v4/as-a-data-transfer-object/collections) with varying levels of compatibility with Laravel Collections.